 Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

-Customer satisfaction and customer service quality are not necessarily linked at all, and that’s a problem because plenty of customer service teams rely on CSAT and NPS surveys to judge their performances.
+Customer satisfaction and customer service quality are not necessarily linked at all, and that’s a problem because plenty of customer service teams rely solely on CSAT and NPS surveys to judge their performances.

-In this post, we're going to explore the critical difference between customer satisfaction and customer service quality, and then we’ll show you, step-by-step, how to build an effective system for measuring the quality of the service experience you are delivering to your customers.
+In this post, we're going to explore the critical difference between customer satisfaction and customer service quality.
+Then, we’ll show you, step by step, how to build an effective customer service quality assurance system.

-Step 1: Define customer service quality for your company
+1. Define customer service quality for your company

 How can you know whether your customer support department is consistently delivering high-quality service?
 You need to measure quality directly, which means first understanding what “quality” service means for your company.

-It is your customer base who will ultimately decide whether or not you are delivering great service, but that leaves us with a conundrum.
-What if those customers don’t agree with each other’s assessments of your service?
+It is your customer base who will ultimately decide whether or not you are delivering great service, but that leaves us with a conundrum: What if those customers don’t agree with each others’ assessments of your service?

 What one person considers spectacular service might be merely acceptable to another, based on their unique expectations and past experiences.